HummingByte/Raml/README.md

 lhs
 ```

-The value you can assign to a identifier covers the entire JSON syntax inclusind identifier as references.
+The value you can assign to an identifier covers the entire JSON syntax including identifier as references.

 ```javascript
 self = {